By TMoM Team Member Rachel Hoeing and Guest Blogger Megan Berlinger

-17. If child #1 shows interest, let him help you with things such as bathing or if you are bottle feeding.
+17. If child #1 shows interest, let him help you with things such as bathing or bottle feeding.

 18. Child #1 mostly wants attention and love.
 Tell him how much you love him.
 I was careful about this because I also wanted my daughter to continue to grow into a big girl.
 I don’t believe in babying kids too much.
 I tried to set expectations about how the day would go and what I needed from her.
 Then I praised her for helping me.
 I also reminded her about what big kids get to do that babies don’t.

-19. If your children will be sharing a room you may want to tell him the parts of the room that are just his and that he doesn’t have to share.
+19. If your children will be sharing a room you may want to tell her the parts of the room that are just hers and that she doesn’t have to share.
 (Even if just a drawer or cubby.)

 20. Listen to him.
 Ask him open ended questions.
 He will have emotions around it and will come out in funny ways sometimes.

 21. Someone explained it to me as if my husband told me he loved me and loved me so much that he wanted to add another wife.
-We talked to our daughter about why we wanted another baby, the benefits of having a sibling and had her bought in as if it was her idea.
+This would be tough!
+Kids need to talk about it any have some explanations.
+We talked to our son about why we wanted another baby, the benefits of having a sibling and how fun it would be to do things together.